 Exciting new projects

-Saber Astronautics has received A$6 million to establish a national Mission Control Centre, enabling experts and researchers to control small satellite missions.
+Funding of A$6 million from the Space Infrastructure Fund helped Saber Astronautics to establish a national Mission Control Centre, enabling experts and researchers to control small satellite missions.

 Fugro Australia Marine will establish the Australian Space Automation, Artificial Intelligence and Robotics Control Complex (SpAARC) to encourage local research and development of remote asset management capabilities for use in space.

-The Pawsey Supercomputing Centre is establishing the Australian Space Data Analysis Facility to ensure the most effective use of space information.
+The Pawsey Supercomputing Centre has established the Australian Space Data Analysis Facility to ensure the most effective use of space information.